menandmice/micetro_docs/guides/admin-manual/failover_management.rst

 Replicating Individual Scopes
 """""""""""""""""""""""""""""
-1. On the **IPAM** page, select a scope which is in a failover relationship.
+1. On the **IPAM** page, select the Microsoft DHCP server that contains the relationship.

 2. On the :guilabel:`Action` menu, select :guilabel:`Replicate failover scope`.
 You can also select this option on the **Row menu (...)**.

-3. Select the destination server, and then click :guilabel:`Confirm`.
+3. Select a source server, and then click :guilabel:`Confirm`.

 Replicating All Scopes that Share a Failover Relationship
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""